We measure your mountain of legal issues twice.

 That way, we only have to climb once.

-For 14 years, Ryan has been helping clients find undiscovered solutions to the trickiest legal issues.
-Currently, he’s Vice Chairman of the Licensing & Technology Transactions Group, California Lawyers Association, and a non-residential fellow of Stanford Law School Center for Internet and Society non-residential fellow and adjunct professor of media law at Pepperdine Law School.
-Ryan’s intellectual property, litigation, and transactional expertise has helped technology, media, and design clients create, protect, and market their creations, solve complex litigation issues, and negotiate complex agreements.
-Prior to starting this practice, Ryan was an antitrust litigator with Milberg LLP in New York City, among others.
+For over 13 years, Ryan has been helping tech and media clients find undiscovered litigation or transactional solutions to the trickiest legal issues.
+Currently, he’s Vice Chairman of the Licensing & Technology Transactions Group, California Lawyers Association, and a non-residential fellow of Stanford Law School’s Center for Internet and Society.
+His intellectual property, litigation, and transactional expertise has helped technology, media, and design clients create, protect, and market their creations, solve complex litigation issues, and negotiate complex agreements.
+Prior to starting this practice, Ryan was an antitrust litigator with Milberg, Weiss, Bershad, Hynes & Lerach LLP in New York City, among others.

 Aaron is of counsel based in San Francisco.
 He provides Bay Area based technology clients with practical and yet creative problem solving focused counseling in corporate and venture capital raising matters.